Nanogamer7/swen-mtcg/README.md

 - Starting with the HTTP server made it quite easy testing the application with integration tests (manual using postman or automated using the provided curl script).
 - A separate db helper class would probably make sense for larger, more complex projects, but was overkill here.

+## Unique feature

+My unique feature is the ability to crit: Whenever two monsters fight (i.e. no spells involved), they can critically strike for an increase in damage of 50%.
+Each card has a crit modifier, default to 0.

 ## Further notes

 The curl script was modified to automatically store the authentication tokens in variables.